athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Extinction Curse/Urdefhan Dominator.md

 abilities_mid:
   - name: ""
   - name: "Necrotic Decay"
-    desc: " (divine,void) When an urdefhan dies, its invisible flesh quickly rots away and sublimates into a foul-smelling gas that fills a 5-foot emanation around the body.\n\nThis gas deals 15d6 void damage to creatures in this area as their flesh curdles and rots as well (DC 34 Fortitude check save)."
+    desc: " (divine,void) When an urdefhan dies, its invisible flesh quickly rots away and sublimates into a foul-smelling gas that fills a @Template[emanation|distance:5] around the body.\n\nThis gas deals 15d6 void damage to creatures in this area as their flesh curdles and rots as well (DC 34 Fortitude check save)."

 attacks:
   - name: ""